pajav7/cross-sell-app/README.md

 Unfortunately his application does not run on a webside since the trained recommendation model and the data required for the application are too big.
 This repository does not contain a trained recommendation model either since the files are bigger than 100MB.

-However you can see few pictures of the application in the folder: pictures.
+However you can see few pictures of the application in the folder: `pictures`.

+If you want to run this application withou recommendation model, the required packages in Python 3 are listed in the file requirements.txt
+You can use the following commands in Windows using pip:

+`$ pip3 install -r requirements.txt`

+and then run the application in the folder `webapp` using command:

+`$ py index.py`